Disease Thrower 13 and 14

 Brooklyn, New York

-Guadalupe Maravilla is a transdisciplinary visual artist, choreographer, and healer.
-At the age of eight, Maravilla was part of the first wave of unaccompanied, undocumented children to arrive at the United States border in the 1980s as a result of the Salvadoran Civil War.
-As an acknowledgement of his own migratory past, Maravilla grounds his practice in the historical and contemporary contexts of immigrant culture, particularly those belonging to Latinx communities.
+Guadalupe Maravilla is a transdisciplinary visual artist, choreographer and healer.
+At the age of eight, Maravilla was part of the first wave of unaccompanied and undocumented children who arrived at the U.S. border in the 1980s as a result of the Salvadoran Civil War.
+In recognition of her own migratory past, Maravilla grounds her practice in the historical and contemporary contexts of immigrant culture, particularly those belonging to Latinx communities.

 Maravilla currently lives in Brooklyn, New York.
-He was awarded a 2019 Guggenheim Foundation Fellowship and a 2015 Emerging Artist Grant from the Joan Mitchell Foundation.
-He has exhibited and performed in major museums, such as the Whitney Museum of American Art, the Metropolitan Museum of Art, the Institute of Contemporary Art Miami, and many more.
+She received a Guggenheim Foundation Fellowship in 2019 and a Joan Mitchell Foundation Emerging Artist Fellowship in 2015.
+She has exhibited and performed at major museums including the Whitney Museum of American Art, the Metropolitan Museum of Art, the Institute of Contemporary Art Miami and many more.

 Emerging Artist Grant, 2015